Communication and Media Studies 373

-Students will therefore be taught the art of media sales, market research, planning, calling on potential clients, writing proposals, prospecting for clients, creating ad packages, closing sales, getting advertising created, media buying and placement.
+Students will therefore be taught the art of advertising, strategic communication, and media research with the goal to plan media campaigns and understand the media buying and selling processes.
 The course will include visiting media professionals, as well as internal and external individual and group assignments based on real-world sales, research and media buying activities.

 Detailed Description of Conduct of Course

-The course will be taught through a combination of lectures, internal and external individual and group projects, and guest lecturers from the fields of print, broadcast, outdoor and direct marketing.
+The course will be taught through a combination of lectures, internal and external individual and group projects, and guest lecturers from the fields of print, broadcast, outdoor, digital, and direct mail advertising.